joelsjovall/first_assignment/README.md

+This trading system is written in c# and allows users to trade items with other users, in order to run this program you need git installed and configured.
+How to run:

-How to run - dotnet run in the project folder in git bash terminal
+Dotnet run in the project folder in git bash terminal

-How to use
+How to use:

 Main menu